-Fossil fuels continue to drive Turkey's economy, with a heavy dependency on imports, especially oil and gas (93% and 99%, respectively).
+Fossil fuels continue to drive Turkey's economy, with a heavy dependency on imports, especially oil and gas which account for 57% of electricity generation.
 Turkey imports oil and gas from Russia, Iran, and Iraq.
 To reduce dependence on these countries, Turkey has built pipelines to transport oil and gas from Central Asia (see Economics and Resources).
-Renewable hydropower, solar and biomass account for 42% of Turkey's total electricity generation.
+Renewable hydropower, solar and biomass account for 43% of Turkey's total electricity generation.
 To support its energy independence goals, Turkey plans to build nuclear power plants with the first of 3 being operational in 2035.